ameer-ahmad/ameer-ahmad/README.md

 ### Hi there, my name is Ameer Ahmad 👋

-## I'm a Software Engineer, Designer, and Student!!
+## I'm a Software Engineer and Life Long Learner!!

-- 📖 I'm currently studying Software Engineering at Sheridan College!
+- 📖 I'm currently working as a Frontend Developer at Channel 1 media Solutions!
-- 💻 I’m looking for Summer Internship Opportunities
-- 🥅 2023 Goals: Build more awesome projects!
+- 🥅 2024 Goals: Build more awesome projects!
 - ⚡ Check out some of my work at [ameerahmad.com](https://www.ameerahmad.com)

 ### Connect with me: